 You can find out more about Thomas Wright on the Olney and District Historical Society website

 At the end of the 19th century, Cowper’s house Orchard Side belonged to William Collingridge, a successful London printer and publisher originally from Olney.
 As the centenary of Cowper’s death approached, Thomas Wright persuaded Collingridge to gift the house and its garden to the town, to honour Olney’s most famous resident and provide a home for collections of Cowper and Newton memorabilia.
 Wright donated his own collection, and others soon followed.
-Some years later, the Trustees purchased the kitchen garden (where Cowper’s summer house is located) to the rear of the flower garden, thus completing the property as it was rented and used by Cowper.
+Some years later, the Trustees purchased the Summer House Garden to the rear of the flower garden, thus completing the property as it was rented and used by Cowper.

 Since then, the museum has steadily built up its collections, and now has substantial holdings of objects belonging to Cowper and Newton and their circle, and manuscripts and books relating to their work, together with lace and other items illustrating the history of Olney from the earliest times to the 20th century.
 In particular it has benefited in recent years from the Barham Johnson Bequest of Cowper items, a collection of fine first editions of Cowper from the library of John Sparrow, Warden of All Souls College, Oxford, and the important Cowper Johnson Archive of letters and personal possessions of the poet, secured in 2006 with grants from the Heritage Lottery Fund and the MLA/V&A Purchase Fund, and the proceeds of an Appeal.